hsemple/QGIS_Tutorials/source/spatial_data.rst

 Loading Landsat Imagery
 ------------------------
-1. Download Landsat 8 imagery from https://earthexplorer.usgs.gov/
+1. Visit the Earth Explorer website (https://earthexplorer.usgs.gov/) and download Landsat 8 imagery for an area of interest.
+If you are not familiar with the downloading process, click on this `link <https://guides.library.uwm.edu/c.php?g=567847&p=5338445>`_ for instructions on this process.

 2. The Landsat imagery that you download will contains several layers or bands all of which pertain to the same area.
 After unzipping the data, load the files into QGIS by selecting the desired layers, as shown below.